wzhu816/wzhupersonalwebsite/content/blog/launch-personal-website/index.md

 ---

 I will stop here to make this blog concise and more reader-friendly.
 Hope you enjoy reading so far!
 This is just the start of your journey to create a website belongs to **YOU**.
-Don't stop here, and keep tailoring the site for your specific needs! 🎉
+Don't stop right here, and keep tailoring the site for your specific needs! 🎉 If you're interested in the section configuration and page configuration of this Hugo theme, please visit its official website: https://hugo-apero-docs.netlify.app/about/